10-Andy/What-The-Forecast/README.md

 <a></a>
 * ### **Existing Features**
-  * Search box for the user to search any location the choose, once the enter a location and click seacrh the __Weather API__ will return the weather data for that location.
+  * Search box for the user to search any location they choose, they enter a place and click search, the __Weather API__ will return the weather data for that location.
-  * Background image changes depending on the data recieved from th weathers api.
+  * Background image, this changes depending on the data received from the __Weather API__.
+  * Live Weather area, it will show the weather information the user has searched.

 <a></a>
 * ### **Future Features**